Spieth sizzles at Masters, McIlroy seven back

 "The course was as gettable as I think it will be this week today.
 To make nine birdies out here, you know, that's a dreamy round for me.
 It was a lot of fun."

-Spieth finished three shots in front of American Charley Hoffman, 2013 U.S. Open champion Justin Rose of England, four-time major winner Ernie Els of South Africa and Australian Jason Day on a top-notch leaderboard.
+Spieth finished three shots in front of American Charley Hoffman, 2013 U.S. Open champion Justin Rose of England, four-time major winner Ernie Els of South Africa and Australian Jason Day.

-Four-times champion Woods, who shares the brightest glare of the spotlight with McIlroy this week on his much anticipated return from a two-month hiatus while reworking his swing, often struggled off the tee as he opened with a 73.
+Four-times champion Woods, who shares the brightest glare of the spotlight with McIlroy this week on his much anticipated return from a two-month hiatus while retooling his swing, often struggled off the tee and on the greens as he opened with a 73.

+"It was a good day, I felt like I hit the ball well enough to shoot three under par," said Woods, who decided only six days ago to compete at Augusta National after struggling badly with his short game in his two tournament starts this season.

+"I made maybe two dumb mistakes out there.
+The only thing I struggled with was the pace of the greens, which were much slower than we expected.
+You know, I'm still in it.
+I'm only nine back.
+And we have a long way to go."